 Schedule of attendance at Board and Committee Meetings

-The Board met seventeen (17) times during the year and the Board Sub-Committees, cumulatively, met thirty nine (39) times.
+The Board met seventeen (17) times during the year and the Board Sub-Committees, cumulatively, twenty-two (22) times.

 Below is the schedule of attendance at Board and Board Sub-Committee meetings during the year.